 Many of the key emphases of the curriculum are also supported, including:

 - Inquiry based, personalized learning and deeper learning processes: Students actively participate in the process of historical inquiry when they question, uncover evidence and construct meaning from primary sources.
-The website allows students to explore topics of interest to them, seek further information and direct their own learning by linking to related people, places, events and subject matters across the VHEC Collections.
+The website allows students to explore topics of interest to them, seek further information and direct their own learning by linking to related people, places, events and subject matters across the collections.